rokucommunity/rooibos/docs/index.md

   Under the hood rooibos leverages these methods; but with the modern syntax you will not typicall interact with these methods.

- - Expect - Creates a generic mock
+ - expect - Creates a generic mock
- - ExpectOnce - Creates a mock, which we expect to be called once _or can created individual overloaded calls to the same method_
+ - expectOnce - Creates a mock, which we expect to be called once _or can created individual overloaded calls to the same method_
- - ExpectNone - Creates a mock, which we _never_ expect to be invoked
+ - expectNone - Creates a mock, which we _never_ expect to be invoked

 ### Asserting mocks